 5 min read

+Trying to reconcile your accounts in QBO?
+Reconciling is the process of matching transactions into QBO against your bank or credit card statements.
 A fundamental piece of good bookkeeping is routine account reconciliation, the process in which you match up your transactions in QuickBooks Online (QBO) with your bank statement and credit card statements.
 In addition to being every amount of fun as it sounds, it’s a really helpful process to make sure that your bank accounts match up with your accounting system, and you’re not at risk of overspending based on what’s actually in the bank.
 It’s a similar process to balancing your checkbook.
+Before you attempt to reconcile on your own, check out our step by step guide below!

 6 min read